sailro/EscapeFromTarkov-Trainer/.github/RELEASE_TEMPLATE/content.md

 - Still not working?
 It will then try to disable faulting features.
 - No need for SDKs, third party dependencies or Visual Studio, the Installer is self-contained.
 - Before EscapeFromTarkov `0.13.0.21531`, it should work for `live` (do not do that, you'll be detected & banned!).
 - Given EscapeFromTarkov `0.13.0.21531`  or later prevent this trainer to be loaded using NLog configuration.
-It is now mandatory to use `SPT-AKI/BepInEx` for recent versions.
+It is now mandatory to use `SPT/BepInEx` for recent versions.
-- **Important**: if you are using `SPT-AKI`, please make sure you have run the game at least once before installing the trainer. `SPT-AKI` is patching binaries during the first run, and we need to compile against those patched binaries.
+- **Important**: if you are using `SPT`, please make sure you have run the game at least once before installing the trainer. `SPT` is patching binaries during the first run, and we need to compile against those patched binaries.
 If you install this trainer on stock binaries, the game will freeze at the startup screen.

 ![image](https://user-images.githubusercontent.com/638167/146071436-401b4f80-f4bb-4dfb-8cdc-23ef5bfc79c3.png)